 Hash browns are a bit of a recent addition to Britain and we still haven’t really moved past the frozen kind that come out of a bag.
 Every time I have been to the U.S, I have looked forward to a traditional American breakfast, and that is one that comes with hash browns.
-These delicious pieces of crispy shredded potato are not an everyday breakfast item, but one we like to enjoy at the weekends.
+These delicious pieces of crispy shredded potato are not an everyday breakfast item, but one we like to enjoy at the weekends or when I have a big day ahead.

-The only problem with hash browns (yes, as shocking as that sounds) is that they are usually fried when you order them in a restaurant or people usually fry them when they make them themselves.
+The only problem with hash browns is that they are usually fried when you order them in a restaurant or people usually fry them when they make them themselves.
 They don’t have to be fried and they taste just as good baked in the oven.
 They still get the same crispiness that comes from frying them, but without all the oil.
 So, you get to have an indulgent weekend breakfast that isn’t really that indulgent.

 I love breakfast for dinner.
 You do too?
 Let’s be friends!
 These hash browns make the perfect cross over from breakfast item to dinner side dish.
 Top them with whatever you want and eat away.